More about: Grand Bazaar Tours in Istanbul

 You may not like this kind of shopping dynamic, but in the Grand Bazaar prices are always haggled over.
 When you ask for a price, the merchant will be waiting for you to make your offer, so those figures are higher than they actually expect.

 This game may be a bit tiring, but if you don't want to pay extra you should be encouraged to make your own offer.
-Usually you start with a low offer, so that the trader will offer you a higher figure and you will find a break-even point where both parties agree.
-When booking a tour of Istanbul, your guide is sure to give you some tips.
+Generally start with a low offer, so that the trader will offer you a higher figure and you will find a break-even point where both parties agree.
+When booking a tour of Istanbul's Grand Bazaar, your guide is sure to give you some tips.

 What to see around the Grand Bazaar